Tweety González: A nerd of musical production

 Participant in the third edition of AM-PM, America for its music, in Havana, we wanted to ask him a few more things.

-«Production came alone, naturally making demos, and my first serious job was at 21 with Fito Páez´s album Giros, in 1985.
-I played with him until 1989, when he recruited me Soda Stereo, with whom I stayed until 1997 when they split up.
+«The production came on its own, naturally making demos, and my first serious job was at 21 with the album Giros, from Fito Páez, in 1985.
+I played with him until 1989, when he recruited me Soda Stereo, with whom I stayed until the year 1997 when they split up.
 In all that time, in my free weeks, I produced records.
 In a span of 12 years I produced an average of two albums per year, and then I devoted myself exclusively to producing.
 In 2010 I opened my studio.
 In total I have already worked on almost 200 albums between producing and playing».

 I´ve read, in previous interviews, that you had mixed feelings with the nickname of "The fourth Soda", as you have been called.
 Why?